 - Adults 75 and older are 6% of the population, but 12% of pedestrian fatalities.

 - Adults 65 and older make up 12.6% of the population and 21% of pedestrian fatalities.

 - Indiana is ranked 41st in pedestrian accidents for adults 75 and older.

-Contact an Indianapolis Pedestrian Accident Attorney
+Work with an Indianapolis Pedestrian Accident Attorney

 We promise every client we represent that we will do so with the integrity, honor, and discipline they deserve.
-To learn more about how we can help you, contact us today or through our online form.
+To learn more about how we can help you, contact us today or fill out our online form.
 Our consultations are always free, and we will not charge for our legal services unless you recover compensation.